KRFOSS/kali-docs/general-use/xfce-faq/index.md

 **Q:** How can I record videos of my screen activity?

-**A:** Press `Ctrl` & `Print Screen`on your keyboard will launch the screen recorder.
-Pressing enter will start recording.
+**A:** Pressing `Ctrl` & `Print Screen` on your keyboard will launch the screen recorder.
+Pressing `Enter` will start recording.
 Alternatively you can click on the "*Screen-Recorder*" icon in the quick-launch panel (the far right icon in the panel next to the application menu).

 &nbsp;
 &nbsp;